Hermit crabs are a group of Anomura crustaceans. Despite their close physical resemblance, they’re not true crabs, so they don’t grow their shells.

 How Long Can a Hermit Crab Live Without a Shell?

-Hermit crabs will also die without a shell because their bodies are too soft.
-Having to drag their soft abdomens across the ground will increase the risk of injury and infection.
-Not to mention, hermit crabs have evolved to view shells as an absolute must-have item for survival.
+Also, hermit crabs will die without a shell because their bodies are too soft.
+Dragging their soft abdomens across the ground will increase the risk of injury and infection.

-The stress hermit crabs go through when shell-less is more than we can even imagine.
-Although there haven’t been many studies on a hermit crab’s emotional well-being when shell-less, theories can be made.
-Based on their erratic, frightened behavior when forcefully removed from their homes, it’s safe to say that the stress they experience contributes to premature death.
+Although there are no studies on a hermit crab’s emotional well-being when shell-less, their erratic, fearful behavior when forcefully removed from their shell shows the stress they experience.

 Do Hermit Crabs Need Extra Shells?

-When keeping hermit crabs as pets, it’s important to have multiple shells available for them to choose from.
-Hermit crabs never truly stop molting and growing.
-That means they never stop searching for new shells to occupy.
+When keeping hermit crabs as pets, you need a choice of shells available.
+Hermit crabs never truly stop molting and growing, which means they’re always searching for superior shells to occupy.

-When they are young, they molt several times a year.
-However, as they age, they molt every 12 to 18 months.
-That makes it best to always have multiple shells they can choose from.
-This serves 3 purposes:
+When young, hermit crabs molt several times a year.
+However, as they age, they molt every 18 months.
+So, it’s best to have various shells available for three reasons:

-When hermit crabs cannot find an empty shell to move into, they will fight the owner of an occupied shell.
-You can prevent your hermit crabs from fighting to the death by keeping a lot of shells at their disposal.
+When hermit crabs can’t find an empty shell to move into, they’ll fight the owner of an occupied shell.
+You can prevent hermit crabs from fighting by providing suitable alternatives.

 Giving them extra shells will also promote molting.
-When hermit crabs cannot find a good shell to move into, they would rather delay their molt than find themselves shell-less.
-This is extremely dangerous because hermit crabs need to molt in order to grow and shed old or damaged skins.
+When hermit crabs can’t find a good shell to move into, they’d rather delay their molt than find themselves shell-less.